mfellner/cucumber-android/cucumber-example-test/README.md

 3. Make sure everything is set up to [build and run from the command line](http://developer.android.com/tools/building/building-cmdline.html).
 4. Use `run_test.sh` to [run the tests with adb](http://developer.android.com/tools/testing/testing_otheride.html#RunTestsCommand).

-*For each Android project, ant will automatically include all .jars from the libs/ directory.*
+*Note: For each Android project, ant will automatically include all .jars from the libs/ directory.*